Datacenter technology is becoming so complex that for many enterprises, infrastructure may become impossible to manage with a traditional IT model.

 Pioneering the cloud-managed datacenter

 Customers deploy ZeroStack for a variety of reasons: to reduce complexity, increase agility, and in many cases to control OpEx.
-Whatever their motivation, they all agree that the future of the datacenter will arrive sooner rather than later.
+Whatever their motivation, they all agree that the future of the datacenter has arrived sooner rather than later.